igorkry/tnt4j-streams/README.md

 This sample shows how to stream activity events received over JMS transport as serializable object messages.
 Sample also shows how to use stacked parsers technique to extract message payload data.

-Sample files can be found in `samples\jms-objectmessage` directory.
+Sample files can be found in `samples/jms-objectmessage` directory.

 NOTE: in `jms` module `pom.xml` file uncomment `activemq-all` dependency if You want to use ActiveMQ as JMS service